open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

     channel: stable
     name: my-operator
     namespace: own-namespace
-    installPlanApproval: Automatic # may be overriden to Manual by other settings
+    installPlanApproval: Automatic # may be overridden to Manual by other settings
     source: my-catalog
     sourceNamespace: my-catalog-namespace
     startingCSV: my-operator.v0.1.0 # optional